rmrk-team/NestingEIP/README.md

      * @notice Used to transfer the token into another token.
      * @dev The destination token MUST NOT be a child token of the token being transferred or one of its downstream
      *  child tokens.
-     * @param from Address of the collection smart contract of the token to be transferred
+     * @param from Address of the direct owner of the token to be transferred
      * @param to Address of the receiving token's collection smart contract
      * @param tokenId ID of the token being transferred
      * @param destinationId ID of the token to receive the token being transferred